shellieD/pip-southgate-mua/README.md

 ### Features

 * Features included on each page:-
-    - Clickable Logo which links to the homepage
+    - Clickable logo which links to the homepage
-    - Intuitive Navigation Menu
+    - Intuitive navigation menu
     - Footer with Social Media Links to Facebook and Instagram
-    - Telephone Number and Email Address in Footer on each page
+    - Telephone number and email address in footer on each page
-    - Background Image (brand continuity - as requested by site owner)
+    - Background image (brand continuity - as requested by site owner)

 <br/>